Cyclesense Logo

 Please bear in mind that we are closed on Wednesdays, so no items will be dispatched then.

-Free Postage over £40 on small items
+Free postage over £40

 For small items we use Royal Mail's 48 service which has a delivery time of typically 2-3 days from dispatch; though you do have the option to upgrade to 24 which is generally next-day from dispatch if you require your order sooner.
 Please note in some cases the item will need to be signed for, so please provide an address where someone will be in.

-Bike Shipping
+Bike shipping

 For these reasons please supply us with a delivery address where there will be someone in to sign for your parcel.
 If there is nobody in when the couriers call, they will leave a card.
 You can then phone them to arrange delivery for another day or collect your goods from your local depot (a photo ID with proof of address will be required).